darkMechanicum/testTgRecorderBot/README.md

 5. /clear - Clears all recorded data.

 # Using bot:

 First, checout the repository with git.

-Second, run maven goal `mvn clean spring-boot:repackage`.

-As the result of the build in your `target` directory should be builded jar.
-You can use it to run the bot with `java -jar <jarname.jar>`.

-# Configuring bot:
-You can configure the bot with properties, defined in `application.properties` file.
+Second, configure the bot with properties, defined in `application.properties` file.
 Things that can be changed:
 1. Database connection info.
 2. Command codes.
 3. Command ouput.
+Third, run maven goal `mvn clean spring-boot:repackage`.
+As the result of the build in your `target` directory should be builded jar.
+You can use it to run the bot with `java -jar <jarname.jar>`.

 # Supported tg messages and chats:
 Bot was tested only in private chat with it, no groups or channels.